Italian Greyhound Grooming Guide

 Bathing

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Italian Greyhounds have particular requirements based on their small size, minimal shedding level, and genetic predispositions to dental disease and leg fractures.
+For Italian Greyhounds, the inputs that matter most are a small frame, a minimal shedding coat, and breed-level risk for dental disease and leg fractures.

 Nail Care